SanjuStrike-Dev/music-albums/README.md

 ## Installation & Setup

-## Install dependencies
-npm install
+#Install dependencies - npm install

-## Start the mock API server
-npm run server (it will run the server at 5000)
+#Start the mock API server - npm run server (it will run the server at 5000)

-## Run the React application
+#Run the React application - npm start
-npm start